 Herod (reigned 37–4 BC) did not have a newborn son.
 But he did have a reputation for paranoia and for killing people he thought threatened his right to rule.
 By this time, Herod had already executed two of his own sons, one wife, and one mother-in-law.

-The Greek word hēgeomai, used twice in this sentence, can mean a leader: ruler, prince, or king.
+The Greek word hēgeomai, used twice in this sentence, can mean a leader, such as a ruler, prince, or king.

 Hosea 11:1.
 Hosea was talking about the Jews who were enslaved in Egypt during the time of Moses.
 Matthew applies that same statement to Jesus, comparing him to the Jewish nation and perhaps to Moses, who led the Jews to freedom.

-Apparently the sages told Herod they saw the star or the astrological event for the first time about two years earlier.
-If the event they saw was the conjunction of Jupiter and Saturn lining up with the Pisces constellation in 7-6 BC, the slaughter of baby boys in Bethlehem may have taken place right around the time King Herod died, at around age 70, in 4 BC.
+Apparently, the wise men told Herod they saw the star or the astrological event, for the first time about two years earlier.
+If the event they saw was the conjunction of Jupiter and Saturn lining up with the Pisces constellation in 7–6 BC, the slaughter of baby boys in Bethlehem may have taken place right around the time King Herod died at around age 70, in 4 BC.